Algorithms for Walking, Running, Swimming, Flying, and Manipulation

 Similarly, the solutions for $u=1$ are $q = \frac{1}{2} \dot{q}^2 + c_{+}$, with $c_{+}=q(0)-\frac{1}{2}\dot{q}^2(0)$.

-Notice that the function is continuous (though not smooth), even though the policy is discontinuous.
+Notice that the "time-to-the-origin function" is continuous over state (though not smooth), even though the policy is discontinuous.

 As we begin to develop theoretical and algorithmic tools for optimal control, we will see that some formulations are much easier to deal with than others.
 One important example is the dramatic simplification that can come from formulating objective functions using additive cost, because they often yield recursive solutions.
-In the additive cost formulation, the long-term "score" for a trajectory can be written as $$\int_0^T \ell(x(t),u(t)) dt,$$ where $\ell()$ is the instantaneous cost (also referred to as the "running cost"), and $T$ can be either a finite real number or $\infty$.
+In the additive cost formulation, the long-term objective for a trajectory can be written as $$\int_0^T \ell(x(t),u(t)) dt,$$ where $\ell()$ is the instantaneous cost (also referred to as the "running cost"), and $T$ can be either a finite real number or $\infty$.
 We will call a problem specification with a finite $T$ a "finite-horizon" problem, and $T=\infty$ an "infinite-horizon" problem.
-Problems and solutions for infinite-horizon problems tend to be more elegant, but care is required to make sure that the integral converges for the optimal controller (typically by having an achievable goal that allows the robot to accrue zero-cost).
+Problems and solutions for infinite-horizon problems tend to be more elegant, but care is required to make sure that the integral converges for the optimal controller (typically by having an achievable goal that allows the robot to accrue zero cost, or by having costs that discount/decay to zero as time increases).

 We will examine a number of approaches to solving optimal control problems throughout the next few chapters.
 For the remainder of this chapter, we will focus on additive-cost problems and their solution via dynamic programming.

-For systems with continuous states and continuous actions, dynamic programming is a set of theoretical ideas surrounding additive cost optimal control problems.
+For systems with continuous states and continuous actions, dynamic programming is a set of theoretical ideas surrounding additive-cost optimal control problems.
 For systems with a finite, discrete set of states and a finite, discrete set of actions, dynamic programming also represents a set of very efficient numerical algorithms which can compute optimal feedback controllers.
-Many of you will have learned it before as a tool for graph search.
+Many of you will have seen it introduced before as a tool for graph search.

 Imagine you have a directed graph with states (or nodes) $\{s_1,s_2,...\} \in S$ and "actions" associated with edges labeled as $\{a_1,a_2,...\} \in A$, as in the following trivial example: